 Consider that a handful of countries can now blast powerful rockets loaded with satellites into space.
-A lot of them are in a “geo-stationery” orbit around earth.
-At an altitude of 36,000 km they revolve at the same speed as earth, and hence always stay in the same position.
-Three such satellites can have communications beamed up to and then between them thus permitting round the world instantaneous verbal, TV, video, web exchanges.
-It’s absolutely brilliant, out of this world.
+A lot of them are in a geo-stationery orbit around Earth.
+At an altitude of 36,000 km, they revolve at the same speed as Earth, and hence always stay in the same position.
+Three such satellites can have communications beamed up to and then between them, thus permitting round the world instantaneous verbal, TV, video, web exchanges.
+It’s brilliant, out of this world.

-We can actually view, with the naked eye, one of the global positioning satellites allowing us to pinpoint our location.
-There are 24 GPS satellites in orbit creating a man-made GPS constellation.
+We can view, with the naked eye, one of the global positioning satellites allowing us to pinpoint our location.
+There are 24 GPS satellites in orbit, creating a human-made GPS constellation.

 Contrast that with the newborn rats and the navigating monarch butterflies from our zoo filled with ability in Inventory Chapter 6 and our human-animal comparison in Inventory Chapter 10.
 The rats are born knowing where to find food, and butterflies have their own sunlight-activated biological GPS.

-Satellites are also conduits for television, radio, cell phones, atmospheric and weather information and tools to gather and send scientific information, such as data on cosmic X-rays, gamma rays and electromagnetic radiation back to science centers all over the world.
+Satellites are also conduits for television, radio, cell phones, atmospheric and weather information, and tools to gather and send scientific knowledge, such as data on cosmic X-rays, gamma rays, and electromagnetic radiation back to science centers all over the world.

 How do these satellites accumulate and transmit data?
-The satellites record “internal data,” a status report cataloguing where the satellites are pointing, whether or not the satellite is functioning, whether the satellite is in danger of colliding with any other object–which surely doesn’t happen frequently, does it?
+The satellites record “internal data,” a status report cataloging where the satellites are pointing, whether or not the satellite is functioning, whether the satellite is in danger of colliding with any other object–which admittedly doesn’t happen frequently, does it?
 We might be surprised.
-In any case, the ground crew regularly checks the satellite’s ‘vital signs’ to make sure everything is functioning.
+In any case, the ground crew regularly checks the satellite’s vital signs to make sure everything is functioning.

 Then we come to the fun part: the images of stars and planets, light spectra, measurements, count rates, and other figures describing Mercury, for example.
 Fortunately for scientists, the majority of data the satellites transmit is for our weather stations.
 Scientists have two options here: They can wait for a fresh batch of data every orbit or receive the data streamed to them live in realtime.

-However, Galacti notes that the data is only as good as the instruments used, so it is worth paying attention to the housekeeping data to make sure the instruments are calibrated properly.
+However, Galacti notes that the data is only as good as the instruments used.
+Hence, it is worth paying attention to the housekeeping data to make sure the devices have the proper calibration.
 Seeing new dwarf stars, new space phenomena, trying to understand the Big Bang, prompt us to reach farther, to launch the Mars Rovers.

 The result of all this satellite technology?

-Also, via satellite we can locate sub-surface resources such as underground water.
-India has launched remote sensing satellites that help to create maps of underground water in order to identify locations for drilling wells.
+Also, via satellite, we can locate sub-surface resources such as underground water.
+India has launched remote sensing satellites that help to create maps of underground water to identify locations for drilling wells.

-By measuring changes in the gravitational field between the two satellites, changes recorded by a microwave ranging system, and analyzing data recorded by the satellites’ instrumentation, the scientific team can create a ‘map’ of groundwater gains and losses (the map above shows a ‘red alert’ spot in northern India).
-By diagnosing the problem the scientists can help the Indian government conserve water—a positive development to be sure!
+By measuring changes in the gravitational field between the two satellites, changes recorded by a ranging microwave system, and analyzing data recorded by the satellites’ instrumentation, the scientific team can create a map of groundwater gains and losses.
+The diagram above shows a red alert spot in northern India.
+By diagnosing the problem, scientists can help the Indian government conserve water—a positive development to be sure!

 Satellites ‘see’ and record everything–do they see too much?

-Yes, this keeps us ‘safe’ from global crime and terrorism and while some think it is necessary, other members of our group have concerns about their private conversations being monitored in this way by a sophisticated computer system connected to data-gathering and defense satellites.
+Yes, this keeps us safe from global crime and terrorism.
+While some think it is necessary, other members of our group have concerns about their private conversations being monitored in this way by a sophisticated computer system connected to data-gathering and defense satellites.

-And how about cameras in ‘ommunities such as Glasgow, Scotland, the safest community in the UK, yet the use of public surveillance cameras are on the rise (408 cameras compared to 326 in my home city of Paris), what is the purpose?
-Do the surveillance cameras contribute to public safety?
-How about London, where crime rates have not lowered since the 1980s, yet according to reports the average citizen in London appears on camera 300 times per day?
+And how about cameras in communities such as Glasgow, Scotland, the safest community in the UK, yet the use of public surveillance cameras are on the rise (408 cameras compared to 326 in my home city of Paris), what is the purpose?
+Do surveillance cameras contribute to public safety?
+How about London, where crime rates have not lowered since the 1980s, yet according to reports, the average citizen in London appears on camera 300 times per day?

-We can debate the efficacy of surveillance systems, that’s one of those ‘glass half-full’ or ‘glass half-empty’ questions, yet as Galacti says, many people worry about their privacy while others think, ‘If you’ve done nothing wrong then you have nothing to worry about.’
+We can debate the efficacy of surveillance systems, that’s one of those glass-half-full or glass-half-empty questions, yet as Galacti says, many people worry about their privacy.
+In contrast, others think, ‘If you’ve done nothing wrong, then you have nothing to worry about.’

-This is an excerpt from chapter 1.3 of Audit of the Universe
+This blog post is an excerpt from chapter 1.3 of Audit of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Satellites have got their Surveillance Eyes on Earth and Us
+Please use the Social Network links just below to share this information from The Explanation, Satellites have got their Surveillance Eyes on Earth and Us